 Answer = $900 loss

 Investors who sell puts don’t always lose money.
-Even if ABC’s market price falls below $75, the seller must lose at least an amount equal to the premium to have an overall loss.
+Even if ABC’s market price falls below $75, the writer must lose more than the premium to end up with an overall loss.

 Let’s work through another example.